-The 2040 Cascades East Transit (CET) Transit Master Plan (TMP) outlines a framework for providing transit and related services to Central Oregon for the next 20 years.
+The 2040 Cascades East Transit (CET) Transit Master Plan (TMP) is the first TMP for CET and is a framework for providing transit and related services to Central Oregon for the next 20 years.
 It will be used by CET to identify new services, further policy discussions, inform how Statewide Transportation Improvement Funds (STIF) transit funds are spent, and monitor future funding needs and opportunities.